 The net result is that Easter’s date can vary by as much as 38 days (if I got my math right).
 So will the dates for Mardi Gras and all of those other holidays.

-So what does this have to do with SSD garbage collection?
+So what does any of this have to do with SSD garbage collection?
 (If you need a refresher on garbage collection here’s another SSD Guy blog post that will help.)

 SSDs try to slip garbage collection events into idle periods between times of high I/O activity.
 But the more an SSD fills up, the more often it will need to move data around to make room for new data.
 The garbage collection frequency thus varies a good amount.